Can Cats Eat Cherries

 Are cherries safe for cats?
 Yes.
 These fruits are packed with antioxidants and anti-inflammatory properties that are ideal for protecting the feline against daily stresses.

-Besides that, cherries help to relieve joint pains in senior cats suffering from arthritis thus making it good as treats for cats.
+Besides that, cherries help to relieve joint pains in senior cats suffering from arthritis thus making it good treats for cats.

 Cats mainly rely on real meat for proteins and it is good not to substitute the diet of the cat with cherries.